 Verbs and Verbal Stems

-In part one, we looked at the idea of stems and how it works in Latin nouns and adjectives.
+In part one, I introduced at the idea of stems and how it works in Latin nouns and adjectives.
 We saw that Latin nouns and adjectives can be broken into three parts.

 root + stem vowel + case-number affix